 Contact 01728 747981.

 Wickham Market Area Archive Centre holds a collection of documents, photographs, books, maps, etc of Wickham Market & district for the study of the locality, buildings, families and their histories.
-Located in a portable building behind the Village Hall.
+Located behing the Resource Centre and Library.
 Open 10-12 most Thursdays or by appointment.
 For more information please contact Foresters, Dallinghoo Road, Wickham Market, IP13 0RP.

 (Please note that the extract from the Little Domesday Book of 1086 is courtesy of Domesday Extract copyright www.Domesdayextracts.co.uk. - the watermark was added by webmaster)